 There is no obligation to go ahead with the auction at this stage.
 Use this as an opportunity to ask as many questions as possible and get an idea if auctioning is the right move for you.

 Once you have decided to go ahead with your chosen auction house, you will be asked to sign terms and conditions ahead of the auction.
-At this point, you will need to provide all certification and documentation required to sell your home.
-A draft description of your property will be sent to you for your approval in preparation for marketing.
+At this point, you will need to provide all certification and documentation required to sell your home - a conveyancing solicitor will help ensure you have all paperwork sorted.
+A draft description of your property will be sent to you for ahead of marketing.

 Make sure you hire a conveyancing solicitor to handle the legal side of the house sale in preparation for the end of auction where the rights of the property will be handed over to the highest bidder.
 Be sure to compare conveyancers so that you get the best deal.

 Ideally, you want to work with auctioneers with the best marketing tactics in the profession.
-Features in specialist publications, newspapers and details in their auction catalogue and on their website will all contribute to reaching a wide selection of potential bidders.
+Features in specialist publications, newspapers and details in their auction catalogue and on their website will reach a wide selection of potential bidders.

 Taking into account the advice from the appraisal, set a reasonable fixed reserve price.
 You want to make sure your house doesn’t sell for below it’s worth.
 However, bidders may be put off by a high reserve price so keep this in mind.